ENT Laser Surgery

 Studies have shown that compared with other types of lasers and treatment modalities, Physicians using CO2 lasers for ear surgery can attain superior outcomes (1,2,3).

 The Lumenis CO2 laser solutions are uniquely designed to provide diverse treatment options in the operating room or the outpatient setting, under local or complete anesthesia.
-Partial list of approved indications for use includes: Stapedotomy, Acoustic Neuroma, Cholesteatoma, Eustachian tube dysfunction, Polyps and granulation tissue in external ear canal, Otitis media, Otitis media, Congenital aural atresia, Cholesteatoma, Otosclerosis, Revision stapedotomy, Cochlear implant revision, Acoustic neuroma.
+Partial list of approved indications for use includes: Stapedotomy, Acoustic Neuroma, Cholesteatoma, Eustachian tube dysfunction, Polyps and granulation tissue in external ear canal, Otitis media, Congenital aural atresia, Otosclerosis, Revision stapedotomy, Cochlear implant revision.

 Lumenis Delicate Otology Solutions